-The Dean of Students Office or appropriate official may refer or mandate a Student for evaluation by a campus or independent licensed psychiatrist, psychologist or licensed counselor or social worker chosen or approved by the University Counseling Center Director, Case Manager, or designee, at the Student's expense.
-Such evaluation may be appropriate if it is believed that the Student may meet the criteria set forth in this policy.
+The Dean of Students Office or appropriate official may refer or mandate a Student for evaluation by a campus or independent licensed psychiatrist, psychologist or licensed counselor or social worker chosen or approved by the University Counseling Center Director or their designee, at the Student's expense.
+Such evaluation may be appropriate if it is believed that the Student may meet the criteria set forth in this Policy.
 A Student may be subject to a mandatory and involuntary clinical assessment or evaluation based upon the following criteria:

-- 1. The Student provides information or exhibits behavior indicating they are in distress and the distress is having a significant impact on the Student's behavior, personal well-being, or ability to function as a productive member of the University community; or - 2.
-The Student is involved in the University's community standards process and information was reported or observed indicating that a mental health evaluation is appropriate.
+- 1. The Student provides information or exhibits behavior indicating they are in distress and the distress is having an impact on the Student's behavior, personal well-being, or ability to function as a productive member of the University community; or - 2.
+The Student is involved in the University's community standards process and information was reported or observed indicating that a mental health evaluation or Alcohol and Other Drug Abuse (AODA) evaluation is appropriate.